LogIn

 Brute Force O(n) O(n) Easy to understand, but violates space constraint

-Better O(n) O(1) Manually manage duplicates
+Better (Count and Shift) O(n) O(1) Manually manage duplicates

 Optimal (2-Pointer) O(n) O(1) Clean, efficient and best choice